 The mountain is covered almost entirely with a primitive old-growth forest and the only visible evidence of logging seems to be a small section on the lower slopes of the west side.
 Since the mountain is almost entirely within the Mt.
 St. Helens National Volcanic Monument, it's likely that it will remain in its pristine condition.
 (The monument boundary is the dot and dash line on the west base of the mountain which is also the approximate edge of the old growth forest.
 See map and signature pic for photo showing the stark contrast between old growth and second growth.)

 Getting ThereFrom I-5, either direction, take exit 21 in Woodland and head east on State Route 503 toward Cougar.
 Less than a mile west of the town of Cougar, turn left (north) on Forest Road 81 marked "Merrill Lake".
 Follow the two lane paved road #81 for 8 1/2 miles to the junction with road # 8117 and take the left fork.
 Follow this (unmarked) gravel road for 3.1 miles and take a right at the junction (also unmarked).
 Another 1.7 miles brings you to another (again, unmarked) junction where you turn right again.
 Park at the saddle in another 4/10 mile.
 Take the trail up the hill to the east.
 (Note: The gravel roads are narrow, have abundent world-class potholes in places but also have sufficient turnouts.
 When not covered in snow and ice this should be navigable by most "normal" vehicles.) .

-Note: 120 yards up the hill you will encounter a recently created trail.
-Turn left and follow this for 35 yards and then turn sharply right and commence the brush grabbing, tree limb pulling, precipitious ascent.
-Have fun!
+Note: 120 yards up the hill you will encounter a wide, maintained trail.
+Turn left and follow this for 35 yards and then turn sharply right on the user trail.

 Red TapeCurrently, no parking passes or permits are required at the principle embarkation point or along the road leading to the peak.